-In 2008, Tim DeChristopher was an average college student studying economics at the University of Utah, but then he walked into a BLM auction and bid $1.8 million on drillings rights to pristine public lands near Utah’s iconic national parks for which he never intended to pay.
-That bold act of disobedience catapulted DeChristopher into the spotlight, where he was celebrated by many as a new leader of climate change activism.
-Over the next several years, DeChristopher inspired rallies, formed the organization Peaceful Uprising and rose in prominence as he railed against destruction of wild places.
-He was also prosecuted by the federal government and, ultimately, served two years in prison for making false bids on energy leases.
-DeChristopher, who is the subject of the documentary Bidder 70 (Mountainfilm 2012), attends Harvard Divinity School and continues to speak about climate change.
+In 2008, Tim DeChristopher was a college student studying economics at the University of Utah, but then he walked into a BLM auction and bid $1.8 million on drilling rights to pristine public lands near Utah’s iconic national parks for which he never intended to pay.
+That bold act of disobedience catapulted DeChristopher into the spotlight, where he was celebrated by many as a new leader in climate change activism.
+Over the next several years, DeChristopher inspired rallies and rose in prominence as he railed against destruction of wild places.
+He was also prosecuted by the federal government and ultimately served 21 months in prison, earning him international media presence as an activist and political prisoner of the United States government.
+DeChristopher, who is the subject of the documentary Bidder 70 (Mountainfilm 2012), has used both his prosecution and media attention as an opportunity to defend a livable future.
+He formed the climate justice organization Peaceful Uprising in Salt Lake City and, more recently, the Climate Disobedience Center.

 - 2015 —